netlabtoolkit/ntk/README.md

 ### Node, NPM (one time only)

 You must first install node and npm if you have not already done so.

 **NOTE**: Due to a library conflict (node-serialport) NTK is not yet compatible with the current version of Nodejs.
-You must use Node v0.12.7 or earlier, or io.js v2.5.0 or earlier.
+You must use Node v4.2.2.

 * Mac or Windows - Install Node and NPM from the official [Node.js website](http://nodejs.org/en/blog/release/v0.12.7/), using their standard installer for version 0.12.7.
-* Linux – You most likely have Node/NPM already installed.
-If you are on Raspberry Pi, then you may have an outdated version of Node.
-Here’s a nice & easy upgrade method: https://github.com/DonaldDerek/rPi-cheat-sheet
+* Linux – You most likely have Node/NPM already installed but can also install via your distribution's [https://nodejs.org/en/download/package-manager/](package manager).

-Alternate approaches for installation are here: https://gist.github.com/isaacs/579814

 If you are on a Mac, you may need to install the Xcode command line tools by installing Xcode (free from the Mac app store).